toleda/audio_hdmi_8series/README.txt

 OS X Haswell/8 Series/Socket 1150 - HD4600/AMD/Nvidia HDMI Audio
 With or Without DSDT Edits

+Update: 10.9.4 requires new AppleHDA patch for OS X Haswell/HD4600 HDMI audio.
+See Note, 1a, below.
+The v2 patch supports 10.9 and newer.
+Credit TimeWalker75a

 HDMI audio for OS X Haswell HD4600 systems with either: 1.
 HDMI audio edited dsdt or 2. the Haswell HDMI audio ssdt.
 Both techniques enable native Haswell graphics power management.
 Haswell HDMI audio is not native; AppleHDA.kext and AppleIntelFramebufferAzul.kext require edits (Note 1 and 2, below).
 Credit, PikeRAlpha for both fixes.